eliwilliams/catmullrom_vs_bezier/README.txt

 This project is a comparison of two methods of spline construction: the Catmull-Rom and Bezier interpolations.
-It was the (rough) visual demonstration of the theories of my CS344 (Computer Graphics) final project.
+It was the rough visual demonstration of the theory behind my final project for CS344 (Computer Graphics) at Duke.
+It is written in Java and uses JOGL, a binding for the OpenGL API.